-Summary of St Thérése of the Child Jesus, Virgin, Doctor of the ChurchBorn at Alençon (France) in 1873; died of tuberculosis at Lisieux on 30 September 1897.
-From a devout family, she entered a Carmelite monastery at fifteen, where she embraced the suffering of her ill-health with love and in service to the missionary […]
+Summary: St Thérése of the Child Jesus, Virgin, Doctor of the ChurchBorn at Alençon (France) in 1873; died of tuberculosis at Lisieux on 30 September 1897.
+From a devout family, she entered a Carmelite monastery at fifteen, where she embraced the suffering of her ill-health with love and in service to the missionary spread of […]

 St Thérèse of Lisieux shows us the power of humility and of her “little way” spirituality to advance in holiness.
 In Jesus’s garden of souls, she saw herself as “a little flower”.
 Patrick Duffy outlines her short life.

 Thérèse was born at Alençon, the youngest of five daughters of Louis Martin, a watchmaker, and his wife Azélie-Marie Guérin, who died when Thérèse was four years old.
 The family moved to Lisieux and in her mother’s absence Thérèse looked to her elder sister Pauline as a mother.
 Thérèse was nine when Pauline entered the Carmelite monastery at Lisieux and she missed her.
 A second sister Marie followed.
 By the time Thérèse was fourteen, she too wanted to enter.
 She went with her father to Rome to appeal to Pope Leo XIII and although the Pope’s reply was non-committal, she was allowed to enter the convent a year early for her age.
 She took the name of Thérèse of the Infant Jesus.